mparrish91/tb-mvp/README.md

-# Microposter: A Twitter Clone
+# Tb: A Twitter Clone

 This is the sample application for
 [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://railstutorial.org/)